- Home

 - 11 fitness motivation ideas for winter

-Maintaining an exercise regime in winter can be much more challenging than in summer.
-When the sun’s out, the days are warm, and the nights long, it’s easier to find the motivation to go for a run or hit the gym.
-But in the cold, dark days of winter, exercise often doesn’t have the same appeal.
+Maintaining an exercise regime during the winter can be much more challenging than in summer.
+When the sun’s out, the days are warm, and the nights are long, it can be easier to find the motivation to go for a run or hit the gym.
+But, when it’s cold and dark, exercise often doesn’t have the same appeal.

-While this is understandable, getting regular exercise is even more important during the winter months, when many of us may be feeling stressed, low, or isolated.
-Exercise is just as valuable for mental wellbeing as it is for physical health, and maintaining a fitness regime over the next few months will hopefully allow us to get through winter feeling more energetic and positive.
+While this is understandable, getting regular exercise is arguably even more important during the winter months, when many of us may be feeling stressed, low, or isolated.
+Exercise is just as valuable for mental well-being as it is for physical health, and maintaining a fitness regime throughout the winter will hopefully allow us to feel more energetic and positive.

 1. Get outside for a walk during the day when it's light

-If feeling tired or low, or you just can’t face going out in the dark, try to get into the habit of going for a walk during the day when it’s still light.
-Whether you choose to kick off your morning with a walk or go for a stroll after lunch, making sure you go walking when it’s light is one of the best things you can do for your mental health this winter, as well as your fitness.
+If you’re feeling tired, low, or just can’t face exercising in the dark, try to get into the habit of going for a walk during the day when it’s still light.
+Whether you choose to kick off your morning with a walk or go for a stroll after lunch, making sure you get some light is one of the best things you can do for your mental health and fitness this winter.

-Many of us know how great walking is for our cardiovascular health, but new research suggests that even a 12-minute walk has a powerful impact on improving mood.
-So, if you really don’t feel like doing a ‘proper’ workout, tell yourself you’re going to go for a daily walk – rain or shine – while it’s still light.
+Research suggests that even a 12-minute walk has a powerful impact on improving mood.
+So, if you don’t feel like doing a ‘proper’ workout, tell yourself you’re going to go for a daily walk – rain or shine – while it’s still light.
 Your body and your mind will thank you for it.

 2. Treat yourself to some new workout gear